jenchick/School_District_Analysis/README.md

 # School_District_Analysis
 ## Overview of the school district analysis
-Explain the purpose of this analysis.

-The school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
-Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and have turned to Maria for help.
-She has asked you to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
-Once you’ve replaced the math and reading scores, Maria would like you to repeat the school district analysis that you did in this module and write up a report to describe how these changes affected the overall analysis.
+The school board has has concerns regarding the data in the students_complete.csv file such that evidence of academic dishonesty is present.
+They would like to remove the reading and math grades for Thomas High School ninth graders, as they appear to have been altered.
+In order to uphold state-testing standards, I am to replace the math and reading scores for Thomas High School with NaNs ("not a number") while keeping the rest of the data intact.
+Then, the original analysis should be completed to compare the new/revised results to the original results.

 ## Results
-Using bulleted lists and images of DataFrames as support, address the following questions.
-(There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data )

-- How is the district summary affected?
+Upon completing the revised analysis where the reading and math grades for Thomas High School were removed, the following was observed:

+- Affect on District Summary
+The original District Summary

 - How is the school summary affected?